cs1302uga/cs1302-ce05/README.md

 * A basic understanding of Javadoc tags and generating API documentation.
 * https://github.com/cs1302uga/cs1302-tutorials/blob/master/javadoc/javadoc.md

+## Course-Specific Learning Outcomes

+* **LO3.a:** Create and update source code that adheres to established style guidelines.

 ## Questions

 In your notes, clearly answer the following questions.
 These instructions assume that you are